Constitution and Bylaws

 Ex Officio

-• Vice president for strategic affairs and diversity (advisor)
+- Vice president for inclusive strategy and excellence (advisor)

 Organizations and Caucuses: